kptdev/kpt/site/book/05-developing-functions/02-developing-in-Go.md

-You can use the `kyaml` library to develop functions in Go.
-Doing so provides the following features:
+You can develop a KRM function in Go using [the kpt function SDK].

 - **General-purpose language:** Compared to Domain Specific Languages (DSL), Go is a general-purpose programming language that provides: